Linksys WRT610N WiFi router: Pros and Cons

-The WRT610N is an affortable router that supports Wi-Fi 5 (802.11ac) technology for faster wireless speeds.
-You can connect supported USB devices to the WRT610N router.
-The external storage devices such as USB flash drives or external hard drives add file-server functionality to this router.
-Linksys has received recognition and awards for their networking products.
+The WRT610N is a cheap router.
+It supports Wi-Fi 5 (802.11ac) for faster wireless speeds.
+You can connect supported USB devices to the router.
+Linksys provides good customer support services through their website.

 Brand | Linksys |